 Working with concrete can create a bit of anxiety, no matter how big or small the job—whether you’re placing a slab, leveling out a space for a patio or setting posts.
-The first and most important step for any concrete project is to work out the volume of concrete needed – which isn’t always easy, even for pros who are used to working in cubic yards.
+The first and most important step for any concrete project is to how to estimate your concrete job.
+You must work out the volume of concrete needed.
+This isn’t always easy, even for pros who are used to working in cubic yards.

 That’s where Dirk Tharpe, Sakrete’s go-to concrete expert and affectionately known as the Carolina’s Concrete Cowboy can lend a hand with an easy way to estimate any project.
 Tharpe handles sales and training for Sakrete, Oldcastle APG’s brand of time-saving, pre-blended, bagged building materials and concrete.

 “Estimating a cubic yard of Sakrete concrete is easy,” said Tharpe.
 His rule of thumb: one pallet containing 42 bags of 80-pound Sakrete High-Strength Concrete Mix is about a cubic yard of concrete.
 Though it actually takes 45 bags of 80-pound mix to hit a cubic yard dead on, this is a great method to get a good initial estimate.

 Visualizing how far a cubic yard goes isn’t always intuitive either, but Tharpe has a solution.
 “Think of a 9’ x 9’ slab at 4” deep, or about five sidewalk squares,” said Tharpe.
 In other words, 1 cubic yard of concrete placed at 4-inches deep will cover 81 square feet.

 Alternately, one pallet of 56, 60-pound bags of Sakrete mix is also close to one cubic yard of concrete.
 Again, it actually takes 4 additional bags of 60-pound mix to equal a full cubic yard but this is a helpful estimating process.